danisharyanfahim/dragon-dev-v2/README.md

 3)Page content (Main) depending on page type:

-1) Landing page
+1. Landing page
-2) Blog page
+2. Blog page
-3) Blog Search page
+3. Blog Search page
-4) Blog Article Page
+4. Blog Article Page

+Components:

+Infinite Scroll:

+Process:

+Component is mounted:

+1. Search Params are passed in as props
+2. Total number of articles are fetched based on the search params
+3. If more than 25% of the loader is visible then it loads in the

+Search Params change:

+{/_ Very important so that the useOnScreenHook doesn't trigger immediately _/}